-Upon evaluation of the effectiveness of this program, the committee finds that the students' academic achievement is increasing in all subjects.
-Overall passing rate across all subject areas increased from 78% to 84%.
-Writing scores increased from 51% to 80% in the school year 2019.
+Upon evaluation of the effectiveness of this program, the committee finds that the students' academic achievement decreased for the Spring 2021 testing window.
+The overall passing rate across all subject areas decreased to 68%.
+However, 4th grade scores were 81% in Math and 78% in Reading, well above the state average.
 Due to COVID-19 there were no state assessment scores for 2020.
 Comparative data shows that average benchmark scores for the beginning of the year were steady.